hookdeck/xata-per-user-db/tutorial/README.md

 #### Verify the Clerk webhook within Hookdeck

-Hookdeck can verify webhooks from number providers and also supports various common webhook verification standards.
-This allows you to offload the effort of maintaining a variety of webhook verification methods, enabling you to have one standard of webhook verification from Hookdeck within your codebase.
+Hookdeck can verify webhooks from number providers and also supports common webhook verification standards.
+This allows you to offload the effort of maintaining a variety of webhook verification methods, resulting in the need for a single standard of webhook verification from Hookdeck within your codebase.

 Go to the [Hookdeck Dashboard](https://dashboard.hookdeck.com?ref=xata-user-db), click on **Connections**.
 Click on the visual representation of the Clerk Source named `clerk` to open the dialog.
 Click **Open Source**.